 Marathoners experience a dip in their momentum in the middle of the race.
 The secret to finishing strong is surviving this dip.

-To help you regain your momentum, we’ve listed seven ways you can overcome debt-fatigue and finish your race to a debt-free life.
+To help you regain your momentum, we’ve listed seven ways you can overcome debt-fatigue and finish your race to a debt-free life faster.

-Seven ways to stay motivated when paying off your debt
+Seven ways to help you pay off your debt fast

 1. Set Smaller Goals